The joy of validating technical research

 Takeaways #

-Or I might have to retrace everything, which means stepping into the authors’ shoes, adopt the mental model of 3 experts and acquire the same knowlege as them, figure out why they made certain decisions, how memory layouts work, how does overflow and integer division work, etc.
+Or I might’ve have to retrace everything, which means stepping into the authors’ shoes, adopt the prior model of triple experts, figure out why they made certain decisions, and arrive at the same conclusion.
+Sounds easy.

 Screenshot of ChatGPT history where I ask about the definition of middle in the context of the Chernov paper.